 History: Before we continue talking about how we currently grow our orchids, I’m going to level with you…I killed every orchid I had acquired in the first four years that I started collecting them.
 Back then, I followed all the rules: I used “pure” water (distilled with MSU fertilizer for RO water); I feared and avoided “getting orchids wet”; I kept them in “low & in-direct light”; and I NEVER let plants soak!
 I even tried growing in semihydro for two years which prevented me from actually learning what orchids would respond best to in my conditions.
-It’s because I followed these rules so strictly that I killed many many MANY orchids (literally over 100 plants—I’m embarrassed by that, but it’s important for others to know)!
+It’s because I followed these rules and advice of others so strictly that I killed many many MANY orchids (literally well over 100 plants—I’m embarrassed by that, but it’s important for others to know)!

 It wasn’t until I began breaking the “orchid rules” that I found success.
 It started by using Calgary’s alkaline tap water, and then I stopped fussing with humidifiers, humidity trays, and grow tents; to this day we don’t run a single humidifier in our home and I still get nosebleeds during our incredibly dry winters. (*edit* I added one humidifier Dec 28, 2019, it was an Xmas gift; I wanted to test the benefits out, but after seeing no obvious improvements and getting annoyed by refilling the humidifier every 24h, I’ve since stopped using it less than two months later).
 While Calgary’s air may be dry, the key to success has been consistency, understanding the necessity for wet, moist, dry tempos (and repeating that) and our ability to provide adequate light (brighter light is needed than most of us growers think), good airflow, sufficient hydration, and optimal nutrients.
 Using tap water simply gave me the freedom to water abundantly and as freely as needed.

 Some of our orchids